folbert/fewbricks/README.md

         return $html
         ```

     2. Build the HTML in an external file named after the name of the brick class it belongs to.
-So for our example class `headline_and_content` we would create the file [themes]/fewbricks/bricks/headline-and-content.template.php and put the following lines in it:
+So for our example class `headline_and_content` we would create the file [theme]/fewbricks/bricks/headline-and-content.template.php (note the .template part of the name) and put the following lines in it:

         ```php
         <?php